 Disclaimer:

 The stencils for this project were created around the drinking glasses I used.
-If you use other can shaped glasses or any other drinking glass, I cannot promise that these stencils will fit your drinking glasses.
+If using other can-shaped glasses or any other drinking glass, I cannot promise that these stencils will fit other drinking glasses.

-My stencils are measured to fit a glass with a circumference of 9.5 inches, and the stencil design is 4.25 inches
+The glass etching stencil is measured to fit a glass with a circumference of 9.5 inches, and the stencil design is 4.25 inches.

 Cut the File in Cricut Design Space:

 Upload the design into Cricut Design Space.
-Do not resize the stencils, you want to cut them the size they come in at.
+Do not resize the stencils unless using different-sized drinking glasses.

-When ready to cut, lay the Etchmask on a cutting mat and load it into your Cricut to cut on the Vinyl setting.
+When ready to cut, lay the Etchmask on the cut mat and load it into a Cricut machine to cut on the Vinyl setting.

 Prepare the Etchmask Stencil: